DavidVerdier/DiscuteaRatingBundle/README.md

 	{
 	    $bundles = array(
         	// ...
-        	new DCS\RatingBundle\DCSRatingBundle(),
+        	new Discutea\RatingBundle\DiscuteaRatingBundle(),
     	);
 	}

 ## 2) Create your Vote and Rating classes

-In this first release DCSRatingBundle supports only Doctrine ORM.
+In this first release DiscuteaRatingBundle supports only Doctrine ORM.
 However, you must provide a concrete Vote and Rating class.
 You must extend the abstract entities provided by the bundle and creating the appropriate mappings.

 ### Rating